janhq/cortex.cpp/README.md

 ### Build from Source

-To install Cortex from the source, follow the steps below:
+To install Cortex.cpp from the source, follow the steps below:

 1. Clone the Cortex.cpp repository [here](https://github.com/janhq/cortex.cpp).
 2. Navigate to the `engine > vcpkg` folder.